Kelleytown, Georgia: Edgar Owen's waterwheel

 In 1916, Edgar Owen built a dam, cotton gin, and gristmill on his Camp Creek property at the Henry and Rockdale county line.
 In the process, Kelleytown's most famous landmark, a huge over-shot waterwheel was created.
 This was the largest waterwheel in Henry County, at over 30 ft in diameter, and many claimed it was the largest in the world.
 The wheel was a favorite gathering spot for picnics, barbecues, and frolics.
 The cool, shady shoals around the mill were a favorite swimming and sunbathing spot.

-Unfortunately, only a year later, Edgar Owen's overall suspenders became entangled with the equipment at the waterwheel, causing his untimely death.
+Only a year later, Edgar Owen's overall suspenders became entangled with the equipment at the waterwheel, causing his untimely death.

 The waterwheel was eventually dismantled in 1966 and moved to Stone Mountain Park.
 A large portrait of the waterwheel currently hangs in Henry Medical Center.

 Geography

 Kelleytown is located at (33.53761, -84.08905).